-Mark Andrejevic, Monash University.
+Mark Andrejevic, Monash University, Australia.
 Author of Automated Media.

 "Snapshots are automated, vision becomes machinic, cars sense more than the driver, and seeing is more like data analysis; it’s in this field of transformations of media that Automating Vision offers an excellent analysis of the social aspects of artificial intelligence.
 Warmly recommended across the multiple contemporary disciplines that have to make sense of this situation but also to develop a fresh approach to media literacy."

-Professor Jussi Parikka, University of Southampton and FAMU, Prague
+Professor Jussi Parikka, University of Southampton, UK, and FAMU, Prague, Czech Republic

 Jill Walker Rettberg, Author, Professor and Leader of the Digital Culture Research Group at the University of Bergen, Norway